 Like most parents right now, I’m exhausted (looking at you, cute baby who’s not sleeping at night), but my daily dose of adaptogens are getting me through.

-Adaptogen is a recent term, developed by modern science 60-70 years ago (depending on who’s telling the story), but most of the herbs, mushrooms, algae, bark, and other plants that are considered adaptogenic have been in use by ancient Chinese, Native, or Aryuvedic cultures for thousands of years.
+Adaptogen is a recent term, developed by modern science 60-70 years ago (depending on who’s telling the story), but most of the herbs, mushrooms, algae, bark, and other plants that are considered adaptogenic have been used in Chinese and Ayurvedic health traditions for thousands of years.

 Healthline calls adaptogens “mini stress vaccines” for how they help protect the body from stress.
 As we know, stress tends to impact women more severely than men--and our modern lifestyle only exacerbates its effects.